lolbigtime/Folio/README.md

 }
 ```

-To use **EmbeddingGemma** on device:
+To use **EmbeddingGemma** as released in [Google’s announcement](https://developers.googleblog.com/en/introducing-embeddinggemma/):
-1. Obtain credentials for an OpenAI‑style `/embeddings` endpoint (Groq, Together, Vertex, etc.) or host Gemma yourself.
+1. Enable the **Generative Language API** (or Vertex AI) and create an API key with access to `embedding-gemma`.
-2. Initialize `EmbeddingGemmaEmbedder(configuration:)` with the endpoint URL, API key, and model name.
+2. Initialize `EmbeddingGemmaEmbedder(configuration:)` with the API key, the published model id (for example `models/embedding-gemma-002`), and an optional `outputDimensionality` if you want Matryoshka truncation (128/256/512/768).
-3. Pass the embedder into `FolioEngine(..., embedder: gemma)` and call `backfillEmbeddings` after ingest.
+3. Pass the embedder into `FolioEngine(..., embedder: gemma)` and call `backfillEmbeddings` after ingest so cosine has vectors for every BM25 chunk.
-4. (Optional) Provide your own runtime by conforming to `Embedder`; Folio’s adapter shows the expected contract.
+4. (Optional) Supply your own on-device runtime by conforming to `Embedder`; Folio’s adapter demonstrates the contract that hybrid retrieval expects.

 **Tip:** Embed **`prefix + chunk`** (Folio’s ingest already composes this) to get contextual embeddings.